 Dobos torte is among the most prominent Hungarian dishes, made from sponge cake layered with chocolate buttercream and topped with caramel.

 Stuffed cabbage is quite common in Central Eastern European kitchens, and Hungarian töltött káposzta is made of cooked cabbage (mostly pickled) filled with pork mince, mixed rice and flavored with the unmissable paprika, pepper and tejföl.
 It is a typical dish around Easter and Christmas time.
-Although mainly a homemade dish, most Hungarian taverns keep it on their menu.
+Although mainly a homemade dish, most Hungarian restaurants keep it on their menu as well.

-A special sweet spiral cylindered bread made from sweet yeast dough baked over charcoal and coated in plenty of sugar.
+A special, sweet, cylindered bread made from yeast dough baked over charcoal and coated in plenty of sugar.
 This is the secret of kürtös kalács, one of Hungary’s most beloved street pastries.
 ‘Chimney cake’, as it is usually referred to, has a sweet, caramelized coating, onto which cinnamon, cocoa, coconut, or chopped walnuts are added.

 It is a traditional Hungarian dish made from a special pasta (csusza) with cottage cheese (very different from its European counterparts) and crispy bacon.
 All of this is mixed in a pre-heated bowl.
 It is a perfect one-course main dish that is easy to cook, cheap and filling.
-If craving something sweeter there’s a version for that, too: túrós tészta leaves out the bacon and instead adds plenty of powdered sugar to the mixed cottage and tejföl cream.
-This version is also common and opens the door to all the further Hungarian pasta specialties, such as poppy seed, walnut or cabbage pastas, so loved by locals and so unfamiliar for visitors.
+If you’re craving something sweeter there’s a version for that, too: instead of the bacon, plenty of powdered sugar is added to the cottage cheese and tejföl cream mix.
+This version is also common and opens the door to all the further Hungarian pasta specialties, such as poppy seed, walnut or cabbage pastas, loved by locals.

-Find all tips for the BEST EVENTS, PLACES, THINGS TO DO IN BUDAPEST.
+Find all tips for the best THINGS TO DO IN BUDAPEST.